-For my second year on the build team, I hope to delve and dive deeper into the STEM field and learn more about the field, as a whole.
+For my third year on the build team, I hope to delve and dive deeper into the STEM field and learn more about the field, as a whole.
 Also, I plan to become more involved with technology by learning, on my own, about forms of futuristic robots, especially humanoid robots.

 Nemesis has taught me many things in the robotics field, but I plan to learn even more about robotics and other related fields in the upcoming year!

 - Peter has not made any posts yet

 - Peter has not been mentioned in any posts yet